netlify/compose-challenge-edge-includes/details.md

 By adding this extension to your site, you'll be able to use edge includes and participate in the [Netlify Compose](https://netlify.com/compose) Code Challenge.

+## Join the Compose Code Challenge

+To join the Compose Code Challenge, visit [ntl.fyi/challenge](https://ntl.fyi/challenge) to deploy your site and submit your entry.

+After deploying your site, install this extension on your team, and enable it in your new site under **Site configuration** for your new site.

+## Usage

 This will allow you to use edge includes in your site, pulling content into your pages from remote URLs on request like this:

 ```html